junxit/us-congress-bills-117/metadata.md

 - 2021-07-29 — Introduced in Senate
 - 2021-07-29 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2021-08-04 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2021-10-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-40.
+- 2021-10-05 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+With written report No. 117-40.
+- 2021-10-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 142.